mark-toma/SpheroMATLAB/readme.txt

 1) Make sure Sphero is paired in your OS (take note of the display name)
 2) Open Matlab
 3) Add this packages folders to Matlab's search path
-   * run the command "install" from this directory
+   * run the command "install_sphero" from this directory
-   * optionally, run the command "install save" to save the new search path (so that you don't have to do this every time you launch Matlab)
+   * optionally, run the command "install_sphero save" to save the new search path (so that you don't have to do this every time you launch Matlab)
 4) See the Getting_Started example script for more